Trainee Positions At The Alfred Hospital

 Selection Criteria

-Applicants must have passed the FRACP part 1 examination, and must have been approved for advanced training in Neurology by a State (or, since the formation of ANZAN, presumably New Zealand) Advanced Training Committee.
+Applicants must have passed the FRACP part 1 examination and must have been approved for advanced training in Neurology by a State (or, since the formation of ANZAN, presumably New Zealand) Advanced Training Committee.
 The Unit aims to recruit the most talented trainees, and does not favour "local" applicants, or second year trainees, over others.
-The Unit is open to the possibility of part-time training, and will therefore consider applications from pairs of candidates wishing to job share.
-Such applicants are advised to discuss this option with Prof. Storey well ahead of the matching date, as some methods of job division will fit more easily with the Unit weekly timetable than others.
+The Unit is open to the possibility of part-time training and will therefore consider applications from pairs of candidates wishing to job share.
+Such applicants are advised to discuss this option with Prof. Butzkueven well ahead of the matching date, as some methods of job division will fit more easily with the Unit weekly timetable than others.

 Philosophy Of Training

-The Unit is committed to the principle that Trainees should be exposed to as many styles of neurological thought and practice as possible within the core training years, and that therefore Trainees should not spend more than 12 months in any one Unit, in order to provide the widest possible breadth of core training experience.
+The Unit is committed to the principle that Trainees should be exposed to as many styles of neurological thought and practice as possible within the core training years, and that therefore Trainees should not spend more than 12 months in any one Unit, to provide the widest possible breadth of core training experience.
 Trainees are actively encouraged to attend relevant courses (Registrars Training weekend, Sydney Neuropathology course, Neurovision weekend, EEG course, etc.), while attendance at the monthly National Brain School hook-up and the complementary Melbourne-wide Advanced Training tutorial program, as well as at the AAN Annual Scientific meeting, is considered mandatory.
-In addition to monthly Unit Neuropathology Review sessions, the hospital's Neuropathologist (Professor Catriona McLean) is willing to give tutorial sessions for the Advanced Trainees throughout the year, if requested.
-Where time allows, the Trainees are also encouraged to attend the special clinics listed above.
+In addition to monthly Unit Neuropathology Review sessions, the hospital's Neuropathologist

 Neurology Training In State